If you have queries about anything please do not hesitate to contact us but hopefully you will find the answer below.

 13) Are you environmentally friendly?

 We like to think of ourselves as guardians of the sea and are passionate about protecting our planet and educating our guests.
 We aim to be ecologically minded in our practices and support local conservation groups here in Baja and the Sea of Cortez.
-We donate a percentage of our profits each year to MissionBlue to help support the projects taking place in the area.
+We are proud to be affiliated with Project AWARE and to help support the projects taking place both in this area and our oceans in general.
 If you would like to bring a scientific group along or conduct a research trip then please contact us for special rates.